jdluzen/sha3/README.md

 Port of the original Keccak hashing algorithm.

-Use property `UseKeccakPadding` to control which padding to use.
+v1.0 uses SHA3 padding, use property `UseKeccakPadding` to use previous padding.

-License is BSD3.
+License is Apache 2.0.